-At Tabone Academy of Music, our instructors are well-trained and inspiring musicians who share our passion for educating children through their own love of music.
+At Tabone Academy of Music, our instructors are well-trained and inspiring musicians who share our passion for educating people through their own love of music.
 We understand that you need more than just a certain skill level to be considered an all-around talented musician.
 Our instructors will teach you more than just music theory, including but not limited to stage confidence, creativity, and songwriting!
 At Tabone Academy of Music, we believe it's important to engage your untapped potential by significantly elevating more than just your ability to read music.
 Whether you are beginner or advanced, you'll be in the hands of some of the most influential musicians in Hamilton and the GTA, and you can be confident that every lesson will contribute to unlocking your overall musical talent!

 To learn more about our teachers, please refer to their individual bio's below.